 In addition, the Company determined that the services provided under the Promotion Agreement fall within the scope of Topic 606.
 The promotional and nonpromotional activities the Company performs are one of the services the Company expects to provide as part of its ordinary activities, and it is receiving consideration for this service from Sandoz in the form of a share of "Net Profits" (as defined in the Promotion Agreement).
 The Company has one combined performance obligation under the Promotion Agreement, which is to perform promotional and nonpromotional activities to encourage the appropriate use of the product in accordance with the product labeling and applicable law.
 As such, and in accordance with ASU 2018-18: Clarifying the Interaction between Topic 808 and Topic 606, the Company will account for the entire Promotion Agreement under Topic 606.

-The Company derived its revenue during the three months ended March 31, 2021 from the Promotion Agreement.
-The Company had no revenue during the three months ended March 31, 2020.
+The Company derived approximately 98% and 99% of its revenue from the Promotion Agreement during the three and six months ended June 30, 2021.